lifemikey/objectstorage-swift/FAQ.md

 ## How do I connect {{site.data.keyword.objectstorageshort}} to my server for backups?

 Although {{site.data.keyword.objectstorageshort}} is a solution for archiving, it isn't the ideal solution for targeting your active backups. {{site.data.keyword.BluSoftlayer}} recommends leveraging [our EVault services](/docs/infrastructure/Backup/index.html) to ensure the best results when you back up your data.
 To use {{site.data.keyword.objectstorageshort}} as a mount point for archiving data, connect the server to the storage container and set up your archive process.
-For example, run a database dump, and then, schedule a job to move the file to the object storage mount point.
+For example, run a database dump, and then, schedule a job to move the file to the {{site.data.keyword.objectstorageshort}} mount point.

 ## Do I have to adhere to the 5 GB per Object Limit when I use SFTP?